qlu-lab/SUPERGNOVA/README.md

 ## Tutorial

-You can download SUPERGNOVA by
+You can download SUPERGNOVA by:

 ```
 $ git clone https://github.com/qlu-lab/SUPERGNOVA